-There is a program to support the development of principals' leadership skills through supervised internships, but there are still opportunities to strengthen support to principals.

-Strengthen requirements for becoming a principal.
-Such qualifications may include having minimum educational qualifications equivalent to a bachelor's degree and/ or designing specific coursework for individuals interested in working as a school principal.

-Consider monetary bonuses or increased pay, which are other ways to attract qualified individuals to principal positions.
+- Provide programs to support the development of principals' leadership skills.
+These may include mentoring, training or induction programs. - Set higher requirements for becoming a principal.
+Such qualifications may include having minimum educational qualifications equivalent to a bachelor's degree, increasing the years of experience required, and/or designing specific coursework for individuals interested in working as a school principal. - Consider monetary bonuses or increased pay, which are other ways to attract individuals to principal positions.